FordLabs/retroquest/README.md

 ### Build the Backend with Gradle

-1. Open a terminal in the api directory (location of gradle.build)
+1. Open a terminal in the root directory
-2. Build the project with the following command: `./gradlew clean build withPostgres` This will trigger the backend tests to run.
+2. Build the project with the following command: `./gradlew api:clean api:build api:withPostgres` This will trigger the backend tests to run.

-- If you do not wish to run the tests and only want to build the application, use `./gradlew clean assemble withPostgres`
+- If you do not wish to run the tests and only want to build the application, use `./gradlew api:clean api:assemble api:withPostgres`

 Note: If you are using a different database, then choose the appropriate [withDB](https://github.com/rkennel/withDb) syntax

 ### Build the Frontend with npm

 1. Open a terminal in the ui directory (location of package.json)
 2. Run `npm install` to install the dependencies
 3. Build the project with the following command: `npm run build`

 - This will place the compiled output into the `api/src/main/resources/static` and will be bundled in the next backend build

 ## Running the Application